ritchie-liu/FileSaver.js/README.md

 saveTextAs("<div>Hello, world!</div>", "test.html");
 ```

-Please note for IE < 10, available file extensions are htm/html/txt, any other text based file will be appended with .txt file extension automatically.
+For IE < 10, available file extensions are ".htm/.html/.txt", any other text based file will be appended with ".txt" file extension automatically.
 For example, "test.csv" will be saved as "test_csv.txt".

 ### Saving text(HTML 5)